Suggest a Songfact / Artistfact

 This was written by Randy Newman

-, the son of Academy Award-winning composer Lionel Newman.
-It is about a party that left a "bad taste" in the writer's mouth.
+, the nephew of Academy Award-winning composer Lionel Newman.
+The song is about a party that left a "bad taste" in the writer's mouth.
 The drug scene was fairly new to American middle-class youth at that time.

 This song has the distinction of being the very first #1 hit on the American Top 40

 syndicated radio program.
 The show, hosted by Casey Kasem, became popular on AM radio throughout the world until its decline in the mid-1990s.
 This beat out The Beatles' "The Long and Winding Road